IFAFMultiLA/ifafmultila.github.io/source/serversetup.rst

 - run ``docker compose -f docker/compose_prod.yml create`` to create all necessary containers
 - run ``docker compose -f docker/compose_prod.yml up -d`` to launch the containers
 - run ``docker compose -f docker/compose_prod.yml exec web python manage.py migrate`` to initialize the DB
-- run ``docker compose -f docker/compose_prod.yml exec python manage.py createsuperuser`` to create a backend admin user; this is the password used for the first login to the administration interface -- **use a secure password**
+- run ``docker compose -f docker/compose_prod.yml exec web python manage.py createsuperuser`` to create a backend admin user; this is the password used for the first login to the administration interface -- **use a secure password**
-- run ``docker compose -f docker/compose_prod.yml exec python manage.py check --deploy`` to check the deployment
+- run ``docker compose -f docker/compose_prod.yml exec web python manage.py check --deploy`` to check the deployment
-- run ``docker compose -f docker/compose_prod.yml exec python manage.py test api`` to run the tests in the deployment environment
+- run ``docker compose -f docker/compose_prod.yml exec web python manage.py test api`` to run the tests in the deployment environment
 - you may run ``docker compose -f docker/compose_prod.yml logs -f`` to view the logs and/or ``curl http://0.0.0.0:8000/`` to check if the web server is running

 5. On the server, setup your HTTP service (e.g. Apache or nginx) to do two tasks: 1) it must serve the static files at ``/var/www/api_static_files`` and 2) it must forward HTTP requests from outside to the server on to the docker container that runs the web application (proxy server).